About the Program – What is Engineering Management?

 - utilizing proper project management and engineering economics techniques to organize teams toward the delivery of on-time and on-budget results.

-- recognize product liability issues with the design from both the manufacturer and customer perspectives, and
+- recognizing product-design liability issues from both the manufacturer’s and customer’s perspectives.

-- successfully communicate the benefits and obstacles associated with a project to upper management and marketing team to better sell the product.
+- employing communication techniques to best convey the benefits and obstacles associated with a project, helping marketing and upper management to better sell the related product.

-For more information, visit USC Master of Engineering Management @ UCG.
+To learn more about this program, visit USC Master of Engineering Management @ UCG